A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding: Introduction

-As outlined above, the development of both non-verbal speech synthesis and understanding remains fundamentally hindered by the scarcity of publicly available, large-scale, diverse, and well-annotated datasets.
-To address this, several efforts have attempted to incorporate non-verbal vocalizations (NVs) into speech datasets~\cite{xin2024jnv, xin2024jvnv, wang2025capspeech, nguyen2023expresso}.
+As outlined above, the development of both NV speech synthesis and understanding remains fundamentally hindered by the scarcity of publicly available datasets.
+To address this, several efforts have attempted to incorporate NVs into speech datasets.
 However, existing datasets often face significant limitations.
-Some works rely on manual annotation or human recording, which severely restricts speaker diversity and the scale of the dataset.
-Other approaches use rule-based data augmentation, which may lead to issues with speech naturalness and timbre inconsistency.
-Additionally, recent NonverbalTTS~\cite{borisov2025nonverbaltts} has explored semi-supervised pipeline to increase scale, but the resulting dataset is still limited in size and coverage.
+Specifically, some works rely on manual annotation or human recording, which severely restricts speaker diversity and the scale of the dataset~\cite{mai2025mnv,wu2025smiip,borisov2025nonverbaltts}.
+Other approaches use rule-based data augmentation, which may lead to issues with speech naturalness and timbre inconsistency~\cite{wang2025capspeech,bai2025synparaspeech}.
+Recent approaches that first annotate a seed dataset and then train a model for automatic expansion \cite{liao2025nvspeech} still rely heavily on costly human effort for the initial labeling.

-To address these limitations, we present \textbf{NonVerbalSpeech-38K}, a large-scale dataset of naturally occurring non-verbal vocal expressions with rich text annotations.
-The data is collected from diverse real-world sources, including animations, movies, variety shows, and radio dramas (Table~\ref{tab:source_hours_final_samples}).
-To ensure scalability, we develop an automatic annotation pipeline for detecting non-verbal events and integrating them with speech transcriptions (Figure~\ref{fig:pipeline}).
-The resulting dataset contains 38,718 samples (approximately 131 hours), covering 10 types of non-verbal tags such as cough and laugh (Figure~\ref{fig:lan_and_label_dis}).
-Table~\ref{tab:dataset_comparison} highlights the key differences between our dataset and existing resources.
-We validate the effectiveness of our dataset by fine-tuning two representative models: F5-TTS~\cite{chen2024f5} for non-verbal TTS, and Qwen-Audio2~\cite{chu2024qwen2} for end-to-end captioning that incorporates both verbal and non-verbal cues.

-Our main contributions are summarized as follows: \begin{itemize} \item We design a scalable pipeline for accurate detection and labeling of non-verbal expressions from diverse real-world audio. \item We release a large-scale annotated dataset to facilitate research on non-verbal TTS and non-verbal speech understanding. \item We fine-tune F5-TTS to demonstrate the dataset’s utility for non-verbal speech synthesis. \item We fine-tune Qwen2-Audio to investigate joint modeling of speech transcription and non-verbal tag prediction within an end-to-end captioning framework. \end{itemize}